Which place is cheaper, Houston or Cincinnati?

 When we compare the travel costs of actual travelers between Cincinnati and Houston, we can see that Houston is more expensive.
 And not only is Cincinnati much less expensive, but it is actually a significantly cheaper destination.
 So, traveling to Cincinnati would let you spend less money overall.
 Or, you could decide to spend more money in Cincinnati and be able to afford a more luxurious travel style by staying in nicer hotels, eating at more expensive restaurants, taking tours, and experiencing more activities.
 The same level of travel in Houston would naturally cost you much more money, so you would probably want to keep your budget a little tighter in Houston than you might in Cincinnati.

-Houston is bigger, and its population is about 6.6 times larger than the population of Cincinnati.
-When comparing the population of Cincinnati vs. Houston, keep in mind that a larger population does not always imply the destination has more attractions or better activities.
-So, always research the type of place that you want to visit and the activities that interest you.
+Houston has a larger population, and is about 7 times larger than the population of Cincinnati.
+When comparing the sizes of Cincinnati and Houston, keep in mind that a larger population does not always imply the destination has more attractions or better activities.
+So, always research the type of place that you want to visit along with the activities and attractions that interest you.

 Both destinations experience a temperate climate with four distinct seasons.
 And since both cities are in the northern hemisphere, summer is in July and winter is in January.

 Both Houston and Cincinnati are popular destinations to visit in the summer with plenty of activities.
+Most visitors come to Cincinnati for the family-friendly experiences during these months.
 Also, the summer months attract visitors to Houston because of the city activities, the music scene, and the family-friendly experiences.

 Cincinnati is cooler than Houston in the summer.
 The daily temperature in Cincinnati averages around 79°F (26°C) in July, and Houston fluctuates around 84°F (29°C).